own-ai/ownai/README.md

 ## Features

-- Host and manage AI models with ease
+- Host and manage AI applications with ease
 - Web-based interface for interacting with AI models
 - Support for model fine-tuning to suit specific needs
 - Open-source and community-driven